oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ![Lab 1 Task 2 Step 6a](images/nodejscohere05.png =60%x*)

-    This is the semantic representation of the data stored in the corresponding row of the INFO column.
+    These numbers encode the semantic representation of the data stored in the corresponding row of the INFO column.

     Now that we have vectorized the data in our table and confirmed the updates, we are ready to move onto the next task which is performing Similarity Searches using our Vectors.